Stamp Duty On A Second Home

 • Get A Family Offset Mortgage

-Leasehold Extensions Stamp Duty Rates on a second property might apply on leasehold extensions as Stamp duty applies to lease extensions as it does to any other property.
+Stamp Duty Rates on a second property might apply on leasehold extensions as Stamp duty applies to lease extensions as it does to any other property.
 The £125,000 threshold for standard stamp duty means most people don’t have to pay it though.
 Stamp duty for second homes starts at a much lower price of £40,000.
 Paying more for the extension whilst owning other properties means you’ll pay the extra stamp duty costs.
 If the lease extension is on your main residence you are exempt.

 Can I Claim A Stamp Duty Refund?